-Nickel is a component of many lithium-ion batteries (Figure 2), including NMC used in electric vehicles produced by Nissan, GM and BMW.
+Nickel is a component of many lithium-ion batteries (Figure 3), including NMC used in electric vehicles produced by Nissan, GM and BMW.
 NCA is the battery of choice of Tesla-Panasonic for Tesla cars, trucks and Tesla Power-Packs for home energy storage.
-Current prices are approximately US\$7.20.
+Current prices are approximately US\$8.40/lb.